SavageCore/pd3-toggle-mods/README.md

 ## Notes

 - The script will automatically detect the game folder.
-- You may run with the `--force` flag to force installation.
+- You may run with the `--force` flag to force installation rather than toggling.
+- If there are more mods in the `~mods` folder than currently installed, the script will also `--force` install.